T3WI/cse15l/lab5.md

 ![Student Code](studentCode.png)

 **Detail the failure-inducing input and context.
 That might mean any or all of the command you're running, a test case, command-line arguments, working directory, even the last few commands you ran.
 Do your best to provide as much context as you can.**
+In the commands I posted above, all three commands ran were failure-inducing inputs.
+They all outputted a combination of the inputs as the output.

+**TA RESPONSE**